 Joan has the other girls working on a song for their performance later.
 Tommy introduces me to a huge football jock whom he calls ‘Gator and proceeds to relate the legend of ‘Gatorsaurus he plans to recite at the performance.
 ‘Gator is a cut-up, reenacting the exploits of the alligator on his hands and knees, biting Tommy on the leg and eventually throwing him up in the air.
 I take out my harmonica and provide music to back up Tommy’s tale spinning.

 We all laugh, good ol’ country boys, one from Florida, one from Iowa, and me from Oregon.
-I’m over my squeamishness from kissing Tim’s dead body.
-Tommy says he’ll play guitar while spinning out the ‘Gatorsaurus tale if I play harmonica alongside him.
+I am over my squeamishness from kissing Tim’s dead body.
+Tommy says he will play guitar while spinning out the ‘Gatorsaurus tale if I play harmonica alongside him.
 I am really pleased.
-‘Gator says he’ll play drums, promising not to get too carried away.
+‘Gator says he can play drums, promising not to get too carried away.
 I can tell he has a big crush on Tommy.
 Tommy whispers to me that ‘Gator is totally straight but was confused by his feelings for Tim when they were best friends in high school.
 He decided he wanted to be gay, too.